 Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

-Becoming a Uruguayan citizen is desirable for many reasons, such as a stable, democratic government ranked among the safest in South America and a generous tax regime that gives new residents up to 11 years of 0% tax on foreign-source income.
+Becoming a Uruguayan citizen is attractive for many reasons, including its stable democracy, one of the safest environments in South America, and the regional mobility offered through MERCOSUR, which allows citizens to travel, live, work, and establish businesses more easily across participating South American countries.
+As well as a generous tax regime that gives eligible new residents up to 11 years of 0% tax on foreign-source income.

 This guide covers all you need to know about becoming eligible for Uruguayan citizenship, the step-by-step application process, requirements, and costs.